colonelpanic8/scrobble-scrubber/SCRUBBER_DEBUGGING.md

 ## Expected Behavior
-Should see trace logs showing rules applying to Beatles tracks with patterns like:
+Should see trace logaas showing rules applying to Beatles tracks with patterns like:
 - Track name: "Cry Baby Cry - Remastered 2009" should match pattern `(.+) -.*Remaster.*` → "Cry Baby Cry"

 ## Next Steps